mattriley/node-module-composer/README.md

 This pattern opens the possibility of autogenerating `index.js` files.

-`module-indexgen` is a package design to do just that: https://github.com/mattriley/node-module-indexgen
+`module-indexgen` is a package designed to do just that: https://github.com/mattriley/node-module-indexgen

-## Advanced Example: Agile Avatars
+## Advanced example: Agile Avatars

 This is the composition root from [Agile Avatars](https://agileavatars.com):